 “Stand by for the opening night of the national television service!” announced a perfect British voice in November 1956.
 Except it wasn’t the birth of British television.
 It was the birth of Australian television.

-Few things recall this bygone era as much as the sound of an affected, rich British accent.
+Few things recall this bygone era as much as the sound of an affected, rich British accent .
 It was how newsreel narrators talked.
-It was how glamourous movie stars like Cary Grant and Katharine Hepburn talked.
-Such accents dominated the airwaves of the United States, Canada, Australia, New Zealand and South Africa, to say nothing of the subcontinent.
+It was how glamorous movie stars like Cary Grant and Katharine Hepburn talked.
+Such accents dominated the airwaves and movies of the United States, Canada, Australia, New Zealand and South Africa, to say nothing of the subcontinent.

 “Eliza,” says Professor Henry Higgins in My Fair Lady, “You are to stay here for the next six months learning to speak beautifully, like a lady in a florist’s shop.”
-When this musical was written in 1956, the notion of Speaking Correctly was already ripe material for parody, and yet in some ways we still haven’t managed to shrug it off.
+When this musical (about a professor determined to rid Audrey Hepburn of her Cockney accent) was written in 1956, the notion of “speaking correctly” was already ripe material for parody.
+And yet in many ways we still haven’t managed to shrug it off.

-Received pronunciation is also known as RP, the Queen’s English, Standard English or BBC English.
-You know it: that clear, authoritative accent from southern England, shorn of all regional variations and color.
-The voice of the British Empire in all its glory.
+Received Pronunciation is also known as RP, the Queen’s English, Standard English or BBC English.
+You know it: that clear, authoritative accent from southern England, removed of all regional variations and color.
 This is the sound that was heard on evening news bulletins all over the world when television was invented.
 It was the default standard among the colonies, as well as in Britain.

-In America it was a slightly tweaked version known as Mid-Atlantic, or Transatlantic, a consciously learned blend of English RP and Standard American.
+In America there was a slightly tweaked version known as the Mid-Atlantic or Transatlantic accent.
+This was a consciously learned blend of English RP and Standard American popular among boarding schools, actors, and Hollywood.
 Think of Cary Grant’s distinctive plummy tones, or if you prefer a retrospective example, Pete Campbell in Mad Men.
 It denoted class, status and education.
-Commonplace in the 1930s following the introduction of “talkies” (sound films), it gradually receded over the next thirty years.
+Commonplace in the 1930s and 40s following the introduction of the first “talkies” (sound films) in 1927.
+This style of “movie accent” fell out of style following the end of WWII.

 Have you ever noticed how in Hollywood movies all the bad guys are played by Brits?

-Ever since Alan Rickman captured American audiences in Die Hard and Robin Hood: Prince of Thieves – or go back even further to Peter Cushing in Star Wars and Anthony Hopkins in Silence of the Lambs – the default evil accent of choice is RP.
+Ever since Alan Rickman captured American audiences in Die Hard and Robin Hood: Prince of Thieves — or go back even further to Peter Cushing in Star Wars and Anthony Hopkins in Silence of the Lambs — the default evil “movie accent” of choice is RP.
 Educated, suave, sneering, English.
-This could be because of the tendency of big American movie stars to go for more heroic roles, or some distant collective memory of British imperialism.
-Or maybe there’s something about a moustache-twirling villain with a posh English accent that’s just easy to dislike.

 Disney seems to have a particular penchant for female British villains.
-From the evil queen in Snow White to Cruella de Vil from 101 Dalmatians, and more recently Angelina Jolie’s Maleficent, Disney villainesses seem to share a common Transatlantic accent – that curious English-American hybrid from the 1930s.
-According to University of California linguistics lecturer Bob Kennedy, by the time Cinderella was released in 1950, “there had been an established kind of prototype of the mature female villain and part of that prototype included using a Transatlantic accent (which had a connotation of power).”
+From the evil queen in Snow White to Cruella de Vil from 101 Dalmatians.
+Disney villainesses seem to share a common Transatlantic accent.
+According to linguistics lecturer Bob Kennedy, by the time Cinderella was released in 1950, “there had been an established kind of prototype of the mature female villain and part of that prototype included using a Transatlantic accent (which had a connotation of power).”

 Cockneys can occasionally be bad guys too, like Sir Ben Kingsley’s character in Sexy Beast or the host of nasties in Guy Richie’s Snatch, but they are a different kind — brutish, impulsive, visceral — rather than the haughty evil-genius type.
 Speaking of Snatch, an honorable mention must go to Brad Pitt’s rendition of an accent that is pretty much unintelligible.
 It presented quite the challenge to dub for overseas markets: the Spanish used their own regional variant of “Traveler slang,” while the Germans and the French just mumbled very fast.